PlasmaHH/vdb/doc/HEXDUMP.md

 (The debug output will likely vanish in a future version)

 Note how in the places where there is a hole in the object only 'fd' is being displayed.

+## Annotations

+There are several sources of annotations that you might see

+* Manually added via the `hexdump annotate`  command.
+* Globally known variables
+* When working with svd files, all peripheral registers currently active

 ## Configuration